guru-irl/firefox-ternary-parse-recursion/README.md

    chains.** V8's equivalent handles 100 000+ without trouble; this
    grammar is inherently right-associative but the traversal doesn't need to use the native stack for it.

-We're happy to provide the original minified artefact (the real `runtime.js` that triggers this on the app we hit) on request — we can't commit it publicly without a build.

 ---

 ## License